gpremer/gptrans/README.markdown

 The sample system is a mockup for a package delivery provider interfacing with large customers (think Amazon).

+### Features

 The system receives requests for quotes on a delivery service per shipment unit.

-Assynchronously, a quote is sent to the original requestor.
+Asynchronously, a quote is sent to the original requestor.

 If the quote is accepted (outside of this system) a request for transport is made.
-This request is responded to synchrounously.
+This request is responded to synchronously.

 Two more notifications are sent: